-Although you can add any file to a project or solution, it's not a good idea to load dozens of unrelated files.
+You can add any file to a project or solution, but it's not a good idea to cram dozens of unrelated files into the same project.
 Although you may sometimes want to refer to an unrelated file while working on a project, the extra clutter brings additional chances for confusion.
 It will be less confusing to shrink the Visual Basic IDE to an icon and open the file using an external editor such as Word or WordPad.
-If you won't use a file very often with the project, don't add it to the project.
+If you won't use a file very often with the project, don't add it.